marmelab/aor-dependent-input/README.md

 The `resolve` prop accepts a function which must return either `true` to display the child input or `false` to hide it.

-If the `source` prop is specified, `resolve` will be called with either the source value (when a single field name was specified as `source`) or with an object matching the specified paths.
+If the `dependsOn` prop is specified, `resolve` will be called with either the value of the field specified by `dependsOn` (when a single field name was specified as `dependsOn`) or with an object matching the specified paths.

 **Note**: When specifying deep paths (eg: `author.firstName`), `redux-form` will return an object with a matching structure.
-For example, when passing `['author.firstName', 'author.lastName']` as source, the `value` function will be passed the following object:
+For example, when passing `['author.firstName', 'author.lastName']` as `dependsOn`, the `value` function will be passed the following object:

 ```js
 { author: { firstName: 'bValue', lastName: 'cValue' } }
 ```

-If `source` is not specified, `resolve` will be called with the current form values (full record).
+If `dependsOn` is not specified, `resolve` will be called with the current form values (full record).

 If both `value` and `record` are specified, `value` will be ignored.